Proxima-L3/Snake-Game/README.md

 algorithms and sample runs for features that I wanted to implement, but I ended up just using my notebook and "bricks_in_the_wall.txt" to create my project's solutions/algorithms.
 As a result, "algorithms.txt" never really advanced into something more coherent).
-- *insert screenshot of scrum folder structure and wip_loc